-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $119.43 before NUE's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 36 years of consecutive dividend increases.
-At that price the stock would yield 1.17%.
+Using my D4L-PreScreen.xls model, I determined the share price could increase to $116.14 before NUE's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 37 years of consecutive dividend increases.
+At that price the stock would yield 1.24%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.2%.
-This dividend growth rate is less than the 15.0% used in this analysis, thus providing a margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.4%.
+This dividend growth rate is significantly less than the 15.0% used in this analysis, thus providing a large margin of safety.
 NUE has a risk rating of 1.50 which classifies it as a low risk stock.

-NUE has a solid share of the markets in which it competes, a very low ratio of total debt to assets, and a very diverse product mix.
-The company's relatively flexible cost structure (pay-for-performance) and low-cost operations have helped mitigate weak demand in the most recent downturn.
-Recently, the company announced a 2.9% dividend increase.
-This was much less than the last several years' increase, but speaks well to management's confidence in the company's ability to perform.
-The stock is currently trading well above my buy price of $28.85.
+Like many industrials, NUE's earnings and cash flow have declined over the last two years.
+However, the company is well managed with a solid share in its markets, a very low ratio of total debt to capital percentage and a very diverse product mix.
+The company’s pay-for-performance and low-cost operations have helped mitigate weak demand in the most recent downturn.
+The stock is currently trading well above my buy price of $26.72.
+NUE is a great company, but this is not a great time to buy.
 For additional information, including the stock's dividend history, please refer to its data page.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in NUE (3.5% of my Income Portfolio).
-What are your thoughts on NUE?
+Full Disclosure: At the time of this writing, I was long in NUE (2.68% of my Income Portfolio).
+See a list of all my income holdings here.